GSA/fedramp-gov/pages/jab-authorization.md

 The first step for any Cloud Service Provider (CSP) interested in pursuing a FedRAMP authorization for their cloud service offering (CSO) is to determine their authorization strategy.
 There are two types of FedRAMP authorizations: a Provisional Authority to Operate (P-ATO) from the Joint Authorization Board (JAB) and an Agency Authority to Operate (ATO).

-To decide which type of authorization is right for a particular CSO, the CSP should review Volume 1 of the CSP Playbook: Getting Started with FedRAMP [insert link] and should take into account their system's impact level, deployment model, stack, and market demand.
+To decide which type of authorization is right for a particular CSO, the CSP should review Volume 1 of the <a href="{{site.baseurl}}/assets/resources/documents/Agency_Authorization_Playbook.pdf">CSP Playbook: Getting Started with FedRAMP</a> and should take into account their system's impact level, deployment model, stack, and market demand.

 Below is a high level overview of the JAB Authorization Process.
-Information on a CSP’s role and responsibilities within the JAB P-ATO authorization process can be found here [insert link].
+Information on a CSP’s role and responsibilities within the JAB P-ATO authorization process can be found <a href="{{site.baseurl}}/assets/resources/documents/CSP_JAB_P-ATO_Roles_and_Responsibilites.pdf">here</a>.

 ### JAB P-ATO Authorization: